HDX RealTime Media Engine

-Providing access information to end users for Android devices
+Providing access information

 You must provide users with the Citrix Workspace app account information to access hosted applications, desktops, and files.
 You can provide this information by: